Inca society: Jewelry

-Ceramics and metalwork
+Ceramics

 Ceramics were for the most part utilitarian in nature but also incorporated the imperialist style that was prevalent in the Inca textiles and metalwork.
 In addition, the Inca played drums and on woodwind instruments including flutes, pan-pipes and trumpets made of shell and ceramics.

-The Inca made beautiful objects of:gold, silver, copper, bronze and tumbaga.
-But precious metals were in shorter supply than in earlier Peruvian cultures.
-The Inca metalworking style draws much of its inspiration from Chimú art and, in fact, the best metal workers of Chan Chan were transferred to Cusco when the Kingdom of Chimor was incorporated into the empire.
-Unlike the Chimú, the Inca do not seem to have regarded metals to be as precious as fine cloth.
-Nonetheless, the metalworks of the Incas were perhaps the most advanced in America.
-When the Spanish first encountered the Inca they were offered gifts of quips cloth.

 Incan ceramics are usually very distinct and easy to recognize.
 The shapes of the vessels are highly standardized.
 The most typical Incan pottery would have a spherical body with a cone-shaped base.
 This spherical body usually includes two vertical side handles with a tall neck and flaring rim.
 The Incans often would place animal heads on their pottery as well usually near the top of the vessel.
 There were also several other popular styles for Incan ceramics which included a shallow dish with a single bird head and handle, a pedestal beaker and a single or double handled bottle.

 Incans often decorated their ceramics with a multitude of images and colors.
 They usually decorated their pottery with bright colors like red, yellow, orange, black and white.
 Much like all other forms of Incan art, the pottery was often decorated with geometric shapes.
 The Incans would put diamonds, squares, checkers, triangles, circles and dots on almost all of their ceramic work.
 Other common themes were animals and insects like llamas, birds, jaguars, alpacas, bees and butterflies as well as block-like humans.